jiawu3/the-odin-proj-follow/README.md

 # theOdinProject

-Following along the The Odin Project cirriculum
+Following along the The Odin Project cirriculum.
+Deprecated and split out folders as different repos